NikhilMukraj/spiking-neural-networks/README.md

     - [ ] Adjacency list
     - [x] Adjacency matrix
 - [ ] Parsing of `.nb` file into neuron model

-### GPU

-- [ ] WGPU
-  - [ ] Shader kernel for neuron model
-  - [ ] Associative map
-    - Graph could store positions in a vector and position in vector corresponds to its index instead of a hashmap
-  - [ ] Kernel for calculating inputs
-  - [ ] Kernel for plasticity
-- [ ] CUDA
-  - [ ] Shader kernel for neuron model
-  - [ ] Associative map
-  - [ ] Kernel for calculating inputs
-  - [ ] Kernel for plasticity

 <!-- ## Results